Comparison of the Community of Christ and the Church of Jesus Christ of Latter-day Saints: Godhead

 Community of Christ teaches about the Trinity, which they define as a God who is a community of three persons.
 The LDS Church teaches that the Godhead is composed of three physically distinct personages who are united—or "one"—in purpose.

 Exaltation

-The LDS Church teaches the principle of exaltation, in which people who achieve the highest degree of salvation can become Gods, and in which God the Father originates as an exalted person.
+The LDS Church teaches the principle of exaltation, in which people who achieve the highest degree of salvation can become Gods, and in which God the Father was once a man who became an exalted person.
 This teaching is derived from late-Nauvoo-period statements of Joseph Smith such as the King Follett Discourse.

 This doctrine is not accepted by Community of Christ, which already regarded it as false doctrine as of the tenure of Elbert A. Smith as presiding patriarch of the RLDS Church (1938–1958).
 Smith, in a pamphlet titled Differences That Persist, argued that the exaltation teaching contradicted statements in the Bible, Book of Mormon and Doctrine and Covenants emphasising the unchanging nature of God.
 This position was established long before the controversies which led to the separation of the Restoration branches in the 1980s; hence, the exaltation teaching is also rejected by that group.